Claiming For Sexually Harassed At Work Cases UK – Complete Guide Compensation For Sexual Harassment At Work

 Ability / disability based discrimination £28,371 £416,015

-These amounts do not include special damages or special expenses.
+Please note that these amounts do not include special damages.

 Updated figures for 2021